neiji93/Advanced-Supercomputer-cells-architecture-1/README.md

 Maybe there are ways to use or test the solution with FPGA algoriithm. see: this : https://github.com/search?q=fpga&type=repositories
 AS I already created a new programming langage in another repository, make sure this langage runs with this cells.
 Oh !
 Fortunately, if I can say that, this seems to be another advanced graphic engine !
 Ahahahahahahahaha !
 You can surely mix it with mitsuba graphic engine for non realtime rendering.
 I mean another graphic engine.
 Fully suited for it. so see: https://github.com/mitsuba-renderer/mitsuba So, what measures can we take for the architecture sculpting ?
 I already did some things in metals sculpting and finished with ceramics and log(x).
+You can also use this formula : L * E <= .... or L * E >=... to add electrical support.